Designer Breed Icon

 The Bichon-a-Ranian is a highly trainable dog breed that is a good fit for owners of all experience levels.
 They are intelligent dogs that are eager to please and love the positive attention that comes with performing tricks and basic commands.

 There is always a chance that a Bichon-a-Ranian can inherit a stubborn streak from their Pomeranian parent.
 This can make training a little more challenging, but is nothing consistent training or the help of puppy training classes can’t handle.
+The benefits of puppy training classes also go beyond training.
+They also help strengthen the bond you have with your puppy and often offer opportunities to socialize puppies.

-You also want to check the ears weekly and carefully clean your dog’s ears as needed.
+You also want to check their ears weekly and carefully clean your dog’s ears as needed.
 Ears should be dry, clean, and free of debris and pests.
 If you see redness, irritation, discolored or smelly discharge, or something else that is concerning, you know it’s time to visit the vet.

 Although the Bichon-a-Ranian is a moderately active dog, they don’t need a lot of exercise to stay happy and healthy.
 Daily walks plus some playtime are usually enough for this small dog.
 They may be energetic at times, but they are also small and will tire out relatively easily.